I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 1986-88 Margaret Klosek (Postdoctoral colleague).
 Currently: NIH

 1986-88 Richard Gomulkiewicz (PhD student, Applied Mathematics; Alan Hastings supervisor).
-Currently: Departments of Mathematics and Zoology, Washington State University (Web page)
+Currently: Professor, Departments of Mathematics and Zoology, Washington State University (Web page)

 1987-89 Kerry Little (MS student, Applied Mathematics)